euwbah/musescore-xen-tuner/DEVELOPMENT.md

 Tempo changes are denoted by having `-2` staff index.
 Tempo is given in BPM, and `tick` refers to the tick at which the tempo change occurs.

+## HEWM Support

+In HEWM, every accidental is represented by a single ASCII symbol.

+This plugin

 ## Data Structures